underscoreHasan/Tetris-Painter/README.md

 - Who will use it?

-    -The application could be used by **anyone** who wants to play the game and has a computer that is able to render it.
+    - The application could be used by **anyone** who wants to play the game and has a computer that is able to render it.

 - Why is this project of interest to you?